Vheekey/Vheekey/README.md

 ---

-## 💬 Let's Connect!
+## 💬 Drop me a line!

 I love sharing knowledge and collaborating with like-minded professionals.
-Feel free to reach out if you'd like to discuss, need advice, or are interested.
+Feel free to hit me up if you'd like to discuss, need advice, or are interested.

 - **LinkedIn**: [My LinkedIn Profile](https://www.linkedin.com/in/victoria-essien-a78820)
 - **GitHub**: [My GitHub Repos](https://github.com/Vheekey)